k-kaddal/fieldlabs/README.md

+# SOLUTION

+### To run

+- install dependencies`pipenv install`
+- run pip enviroment `pipenv shell`
+- Run app `python main.py`

+---

 # Python exercise

 ## Problem:

 Company X wants to reward some of its clients for their continued support and wants to create a lottery system to do so.
 They have an API they can query to get a list of random clients from which to choose.
 They want to poll their API until they get 25 winners from different states in the United States, 1 winner per state.

 ## Exercise: